Benedict-Ik/SI-Calculator/README.md

 2. **Input Fields**: Users can input the principal amount, rate of interest, and term (in years) through text fields.
 3. **Calculation**: Upon pressing the "Calculate" button, the app computes the total amount payable based on the provided inputs.
 4. **Reset Functionality**: Added a "Reset" button to clear all input fields and reset the dropdown selection to its default value.
+5. **Comma Separated values**: Added a feature through the **intl** package that helps display the final amount in order of magnitude.

 ## Key Concepts Utilized
 * **TextEditingController**: Used to control the input fields and retrieve their values for calculation.